 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-Complexity on Education #3: Improving our understanding of the human being while not giving in ontological reductionism
+Complexity on Education #3: Improving our understanding of the human being while not giving in to ontological reductionism

 The following ideas can be found in the global and local syntheses downloadable here